eradiate/eradiate/docs/rst/user_guide/atmosphere/intro.rst

    In each of these layers, the albedo and the extinction coefficient are automatically computed in the appropriate pressure and temperature conditions corresponding to the US76 atmosphere, and at the current wavelength.

+For more detail, refer to the guide page dedicated to :ref:`heterogeneous atmospheres <sec-atmosphere-heterogeneous>`.